jessicagonzaleznieto/MySQL_Course/Section_StoredRoutines.md

     LIMIT 1000;
 END$$

-DEMILITER ; *reassigning the semicolon as the delimeter*
+DEMILITER ; *reassigning the semicolon as the delimiter*

 1. *Within the parentheses, you might need to enter parameters; but a procedure can be created without parameters too.*
 <br><br>